pandeykumar/wkshop1-docker/README.md

 ***If you reached this part then you have successfully installed docker***

+## Now we will dockerize  nodejs 'hello world' app and run it locally##

-## Let install nodejs and npm package manager if you don't already have it
+### Let install nodejs and npm package manager if you don't already have it
 1. Download nodejs from https://nodejs.org/en/

 2. Select all the defaults mentioned by the installer.